kacarter/js_rails_7_test/README.md

 ## Bonus

-You can create more dynamic, reusable controllers by defining targets in your Stimulus controller and passing in variables when you attach the Stimulus controller to your HTML.
-You can see this in the `dynamic_toggle_controller.js`
+You can create more dynamic, reusable controllers by defining targets in your Stimulus controller and passing in a specific class when you attach the Stimulus controller to your HTML.
+You can also specify a target in your HTML.
+You can see examples of this in `app/javascript/controllers/dynamic_toggle_controller.js` and `app/views/dynamic_things/index.html.erb` and `app/javascript/controllers/dynamic_datepicker_controller.js` and `app/views/dynamic_things/_form.html.erb`

 ## References